Gary-Fox/Assignment2_CS3560.02_F25/README.md

 5. Run '[whatever you named the configuration]' in IntelliJ/Eclipse

 ## Features Implemented
-[X] Correct state representation (all stickers tracked) [X] Standard move notation (R, U, F, L, D, B with ', 2) [X] Scramble function (random valid moves)
+- [X] Correct state representation (all stickers tracked)
+- [X] Standard move notation (R, U, F, L, D, B with ', 2)
+- [X] Scramble function (random valid moves)
-[X] Undo/redo move history
+- [X] Undo/redo move history
-[ ] 2D net visualization (updates with moves)
+- [ ] 2D net visualization (updates with moves)
-[X] Move history display
+- [X] Move history display
-[X] Save/load puzzle state
+- [X] Save/load puzzle state
-[X] Reset to solved
+- [X] Reset to solved

 ## Controls
--Operate buttons by:
+- Operate buttons by:
-	-Using the left mouse button to click on them
+	- Using the left mouse button to click on them
-	-Use Tab to navigate the buttons, and select one by pressing the Enter key -Use the keyboard to type in a sequence of moves within the proper text field
+	- Use Tab to navigate the buttons, and select one by pressing the Enter key
+- Use the keyboard to type in a sequence of moves within the proper text field

 ## Known Issues
 - Issue 1: Undo does not traverse the entire history of moves, instead going back to the most recent move.